saucelabs/forwarder/docs/content/cli/forwarder_run.md

 * Default Value: `false`

-Running forwarder with `--kerberos-run-diagnostics` switch will print debugging information about Kerberos connection and an error when there are discrepancies between supported encryption types and keytab entry:
+Running forwarder with `--kerberos-run-diagnostics` switch will print debugging information about Kerberos connection or known configuration erros - for example an error when there are discrepancies between supported encryption types and keytab entry:

 ```
  msg="fatal error exiting" error="kerberos configuration potential problems: default_tkt_enctypes specifies 17 but this enctype is not available in the client's keytab\ndefault_tkt_enctypes specifies 23 but this enctype is not available in the client's keytab\npreferred_preauth_types specifies 17 but this enctype is not available in the client's keytab\npreferred_preauth_types specifies 15 but this enctype is not available in the client's keytab\npreferred_preauth_types specifies 14 but this enctype is not available in the client's keytab"